jbeezley/Geojs-source/README.md

 parent to parent until it reaches the root node.
 Once the event reaches the root, the node calls its own handlers and then triggers the event on all of its children.
 Parent nodes can block events from propagating up the scene tree as well as prevent its children from receiving events that originated from a different branch.
-The scene tree event system is what allows events to *propagate* through layers and have them react together.
-This sort of event propagation is not provided by the browser's own event system.
+The scene tree event model is what allows events to *propagate* through layers and have them react together.

 ## Testing

-GeoJS is released with a
+GeoJS is released with a broad range of unit tests ensuring not only that changes do not break API calls, but that rendering style and behavior stay consistent as well.
+There are several unit test frameworks from Jasmine[^Jasmine] tests run with PhantomJS[^PhantomJS] to end-to-end multi-browser tests run with [^Selenium].

 ## Future